CivicSynergy/NGO-page/content/en/post/post-1.md

 The AFID project student: Identifying the personality of students or potential learners and outlining their individual needs.
 Understanding student motivation for using inclusive online courses.
 The immersive university model: Improving collaboration between educators and students.
 Principles of universal design for online courses: A case study on building inclusive online content.
-Methods of inclusive education: Tools for online communication and presenting materials inclusively on online learning platforms (OLP).
+Methods of inclusive education: Tools for online communication and presenting materials inclusively on online learning platforms (OLP).<br/>

 <img src="/images/Posts/Post1/image1.png"/>